syncopika/piano_roll_browser/README.md

 ### current issues:
 - non-functional currently on Edge and doesn't work quite well on Firefox (especially with percussion and custom presets). requires further debugging.
-- can get pretty slow when changing instruments because of the onion skin.
 - downloading the audio isn't great on Chrome - the audio duration is messed up (see: https://stackoverflow.com/questions/38443084/how-can-i-add-predefined-length-to-audio-recorded-from-mediarecorder-in-chrome).

 ### current next steps?: